SQLicious/SQLicious/README.md

 - A project that uses Power BI to create a dashboard for sales management and analysis using Amazon E-commerce Sales dataset.

 ## 🌱 I’m currently learning ...
+- ETL/ELT using Microsoft Azure Data Factory, Azure Data Bricks
 - Nov 2023- Got into Microsoft Power Up program through which Iam learning Power Platform
 - Advanced DAX in Power BI on Udemy
-- ETL/ELT using Microsoft Azure Data Factory

 ## 📊 My GitHub Projects